-- This command creates a key store with the name healthcare-pap-signing.jks, containing the Policy Editor's private signing key and the corresponding public key. - The Policy Editor uses this key store to sign deployment packages. - The key store itself and the private key each have passwords. - The signing key pair has the alias healthcare-pap. - The subject DN is arbitrary. - The keys are valid for 90 days. - 2.
+- This command creates a key store with the filename healthcare-pap-signing.jks.
+The Policy Editor uses this to sign deployment packages. - The key store contains the Policy Editor's private signing key and the corresponding public key. - The key store itself has the password <keystore-password>. - The private key itself also has a password, <private-key-password>. - The signing key pair has the nickname/alias healthcare-pap. - The subject DN is arbitrary. - The keys are valid for 90 days. - This key store is a sensitive asset that you should carefully protect. - 2.
 Export a public certificate from the Policy Editor's key store.

 '''

 $ manage-certificates export-certificate \

 --keystore "healthcare-pap-signing.jks" \

 --keystore-password "<keystore-password>" \

 --alias "healthcare-pap" \

+'''

+'''

 --export-certificate-chain \

 --output-format pem \

 --output-file "healthcare-pap.pem"

 '''

-This command creates a public certificate file with the name healthcare-pap.pem.
-This file becomes an input during the next step, and it is not used directly by either the Policy Editor or PingAuthorize.
-The public certificate specified by the -- alias argument represents the public key created in the previous step.
+- This command creates a public certificate file with the filename healthcare-pap.pem. - The public certificate file is an input during the next step.
+It is not used directly by either the Policy Editor or PingAuthorize Server. - This public certificate represents the public key created in the previous step.